-2.5 CONDITIONAL OUTPUT C4: EXTENDED TIMETABLE INTRODUCTION
+2.5 CONDITIONAL OUTPUT C4: EXTENDED TIMETABLE

 - 2.5.1 Changes in passenger behaviour across all journey purposes has indicated that there is demand for earlier and later trains in the timetable.
-Many of these passengers currently opt for the private car as rail simply does not provide a service to enable modal shift for these discretionary journeys.
+Many of these passengers currently opt for the private car (if they own or have access to one) as rail simply does not provide a service to enable modal shift for these discretionary journeys.
 This is especially notable on service groups whose timetable has been designed based on arrival and departure times in London.
 This is a concern not only on weekdays but also for weekend services. - 2.5.2 The main barrier to extending a timetable is its impact on essential maintenance, both from an engineering and infrastructure point of view (Network Rail) but also fleet maintenance and traincrew requirements point of view (TOCs).
 This is discussed in further detail below.